rocky-linux/documentation/docs/books/nvchad/nvchad_ui/builtin_plugins.md

     - [neovim/nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) - Provides the appropriate configurations for almost every language server available.
 It is a community collection, with the most relevant settings already set.
 The plugin takes care of receiving our configurations and putting them into the editor environment.

-    - [hrsh7th/nvim-cmp](https://github.com/hrsh7th/nvim-cmp) con i rispettivi sorgenti forniti dai plugin:
+    - [hrsh7th/nvim-cmp](https://github.com/hrsh7th/nvim-cmp) with the respective sources provided by the plugins:

         - [L3MON4D3/LuaSnip](https://github.com/L3MON4D3/LuaSnip)
         - [saadparwaiz1/cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip)